 As many point to vinyl as the gold standard of pure, unadulterated sound, it seems like a good enough place to start.
 The Renaissance of Records, so to speak, has enjoyed a long gestation period.
 Vinyl is great, for many reasons—one being the calming, ritual-like quality of the process.
 But is it actually better?
 That depends on your components.

 If you’re going to do it right, you have to treat home audio like home theater.
 Seemingly no one has a problem jamming surround speakers, and their labyrinthine wires, directly into walls in the holy name of movies.
 Similarly, if you love music, you’ll need to invest in the following: a stereo amp, a pair of speakers, and a legit turntable (or source of some kind).
 Just keep in mind that in the campaign for “Smaller and Lighter!” the importance of power, speaker size and spacing are oft ignored.
 Ipso facto, stifle your surprise when the life-altering listening experience you were hoping for doesn’t come from something the size of a shoebox.

 Is vinyl the end-all?
 Hardly.
 MP3s on your laptop will ripple with newfound nuances when played through a proper stereo.
 Yet, there’s something undeniably alluring about setting that needle that makes parties more memorable.
 And, hey, nothing aids a romantic evening with a new flame like the proper soundtrack lingering in every corner of the room, preventing those inevitable gaps in conversation from becoming too unbearably awkward.

 Once you get your setup straight, you’ll need something to set the mood, hence the reason we’ve compiled this list of five masterfully recorded and engineered albums.
-Consider it a starter pack.
+Consider it a jumping-off list.
 You’re welcome.